Franklin College: Statistics

 Franklin College Acceptance rate and admissions statistics

-Franklin College has an acceptance rate of 93% and is among the 33% of the easiest universities to gain admission to in the United States.
+Franklin College has an acceptance rate of 70% and is among the top 32% of the most difficult universities to gain admission to in the United States.
 The university reports the admission statistics without distinguishing between local and international students.

 Total Men Women